 He studied architecture at Harvard University and the Massachusetts Institute of Technology (MIT), and held degrees from the University of Chicago and Columbia University.

 He was Professor of Urbanism and Director of the Institute of Urbanism at the Academy of Fine Arts in Vienna (1993-2000).
-He was also professor at Cooper Union, Colombia, Yale and Harvard in the USA, as well as the Architectural Association in London, the Aarhus School of Architecture in Denmark, Carleton University in Ottawa, Canada.
+He was also professor at Cooper Union, Colombia, Yale University and Harvard University in the USA, as well as the Architectural Association in London, the Aarhus School of Architecture in Denmark, Carleton University in Ottawa, Canada.

-Michael Sorkin is author of many texts for general and professional audiences.
+Michael Sorkin was author of many texts for general and professional audiences.
 He was contributing editor at Architectural Record and Metropolis, and architecture critic of The Village Voice for ten years.
 His books include Exquisite Corpse: writings on buildings, Local Code: the constitution of a city at 42 degrees north latitude, Giving Ground: the politics of propinquity (edited with Joan Copjec), and Wiggle, a monograph of the Sorkin studio.

-Michael Sorkin Studio has received awards including three ID Awards and a Progressive Architecture Award.
+Michael Sorkin Studio received awards including three ID Awards and a Progressive Architecture Award.
 In 2005/06, Michael Sorkin directed studio projects for the post-Katrina reconstruction of Biloxi and New Orleans, and works on a plan for a self-sufficient, post-petroleum city in the Ecuadorian Amazon.
 In 2009, he was appointed a Fellow of the American Academy of Arts & Sciences.

 He passed away on March 26, 2020 at the age of 71 after contracting COVID-19.
-He was praised by the Architectural Record for “one of the most distinctive voices for social justice and sustainability in the design of the urban environment”.
+He was praised by the Architectural Record for being “one of the most distinctive voices for social justice and sustainability in the design of the urban environment”.